 Tenyani’s hope is that others are inspired by her generous holiday act.

 “You have to look out for others,” she said.
 “And whatever you have, the little you have, you can share.
 You make a difference to other people, you make a big difference.”

-Just moments after handing out presents today to patients at Advocate, Tenyani got a surprise herself.
+Just moments after handing out presents today to patients at Advocate, Tendayi got a surprise herself.

-Toys "R" Us donated $5,000 so Tenyani can keep buying presents for more children in need.
-"GMA" then presented Tenyani with a gift certificate for pampering at a local spa.
+Toys "R" Us donated $5,000 so Tendayi can keep buying presents for more children in need.
+"GMA" then presented Tendayi with a gift certificate for pampering at a local spa.

-"I am so excited," Tenyani said.
+"I am so excited," Tendayi said.
 "Thank you so much.
 It’s wonderful."